 It was spared in the great fire of 1720 (when almost the entire downtown core of Rennes was destroyed).

-But that all came to an end with the French Revolution and storming of the Bastille in 1789.
+But that all came to an end with the French Revolution and the storming of the Bastille in 1789.
 The Bretagne Parliament was dissolved by the French National Assembly but famously never ratified by the Parlement itself.
 The Bretagne Parliament met on the same day to declare the decision “null and void forever”.

 The building remained an important reminder of Brittany’s independent roots until a 2nd great fire partly burnt down the building in 1994.
 You can read more about the history of Brittany here.